ucchiee/pba-docker/README.md

 This is Unoficial Docker environment for Practical Binary Analysis.

-For more info, visit a web site at https://practicalbinaryanalysis.com/
+For the oficial info, visit the web site at https://practicalbinaryanalysis.com/

 ## Download Sample Code